bethesque/pact-wiki/Best practices.md

 ## In your provider project

-#### Retrieve pacts from the [Pact Broker](https://github.com/bethesque/pact_broker) or use the pact artifact published by your consumer's CI build
+#### Ensure that the latest pact is being verified

-Configure the pact_uri in the Pact.service_provider block with the pact URL of your last successful build, whether that's from the pact broker, or your CI build.
-This way you're only verifying green builds.
-No point verifying a broken one.
+Use a URL that you know the latest pact will be made available at.
+Do not rely on manual intervention (eg. someone copying a file across to the provider project) because this process will _inevitably_ break down, and your verification task will give you a false positive.
+Do not try to "protect" your build from being broken by instigating a manual pact update process. `pact:verify` is the canary of your integration - manual updates would be like giving your canary a gas mask.

 #### Ensure that pact:verify runs as part of your CI build

 It should run with all your other tests.

-#### In pact:verify on the provider, only stub layers beneath where contents of the request body are extracted
+#### Only stub layers beneath where contents of the request body are extracted

 If you don't _have_ to stub anything in the provider when running pact:verify, then don't.
-If you do need to stub something, make sure that you only stub the code that gets executed _after_ the contents of the request body have been extracted and/or validated, otherwise, there is no verification that what is included in the body of a request matches what is actually expected.
+If you do need to stub something, make sure that you only stub the code that gets executed _after_ the contents of the request body have been extracted and/or validated.
+Otherwise, you could send any old garbage in a `POST` or `PUT` body, and your provider wouldn't even notice.

 #### Stub calls to downstream systems